 Her Damit Festival (2015 -2019)

-Meeresrausch Festival (? – 2024)
+Meeresrausch Festival (2022 – 2024)

 Enjoy German festivals consciously

-So when you are dancing on the festival of your choice in the summer of 2025, make sure to appreciate it.
+So when you are dancing at the festival of your choice in the summer of 2026, make sure to appreciate it.
 That moment when you stand with your eyes closed and listen to great music, you think of all the effort the team and organisation put into the festival.
 Maybe even buy an extra drinks or two even though it’s allowed to bring your own.
 It’s not as easy as it seems to make ends meet for German festivals around Berlin.

-38 Comments
+39 Comments

 Time Warp delivers nonstop, gut-punching beats that will take you on a journey through sound.